Clarity About Fees:

 Non-Compete defense - when an employer is suing you, or threatening to sue you.
 In this situation, there is no monetary award that we are seeking.
 Because there's no monetary award for us to take our fee out of, we typically charge by the hour.

-Contract negotiations - when you are attempting to negotiate better terms to a severance agreement or negotiating an executive contract offer, there is no monetary award from which to take a contingency fee.
+Contract drafting - when you need help drafting an employment contract or other document, there is no monetary award from which to take a contingency fee.
 In these cases, hourly fees are typical.

 Low recovery prospects - if your case has a low chance of success, or if you haven't lost a lot of money.
 In this situation, the potential award at the end of the case is low.
 A percentage of a small award would not be sufficient to compensate us for our time.
 In that situation, we would most likely have to charge by the hour.